jpallen/filter-json/README.md

 ===========

 fitler-json is a command line tool for filtering and displaying JSON logs.
-It will work with any input stream where each line is valid piece of JSON.
+It will work with any input stream where each line is a valid piece of JSON.

 _filter-json is an early stage project used internally at www.sharelatex.com.
 Don't use it for anything critical yet._